 Easter means different things to different people.
 We all have our traditions and beliefs.
-Some celebrate with family and friends and some go away but the one thing we all share and love is that we get at least four days off and lots of Easter eggs!
-April is Stress Awareness Month and last week I talked about World Health Day and the focus on depression.
+Some celebrate with family and friends and some of us used to go abroad (pre-pandemic) but the one thing we all share and love is that we get at least four days off and lots of Easter eggs!
+April is Stress Awareness Month and with Covid many still can’t see their families.
 Stress during the holidays goes together like hot and cross buns.

 Ideally your Easter break will be relaxing (or exciting), a time to recharge for you and your family.
 A perfect time for you and yours to take care of yourselves emotionally, mentally, and physically.